-Command have now clarified the rules relating to spousal employment under the Kenyan Defence Co-operation Agreement (DCA), and the Department of Immigration has confirmed that individuals are permitted to work remotely from home on behalf of a UK company, as long as the business has no involvement with Kenyan Nationals/Businesses.
+Command has now clarified the rules relating to spousal employment under the Kenyan Defence Co-operation Agreement (DCA), and the Department of Immigration has confirmed that individuals are permitted to work remotely from home on behalf of a UK company, as long as the business has no involvement with Kenyan Nationals/Businesses.
 In this instance, there is no requirement for a work permit.

 Reflecting a modern workforce

 Major Bonnie Nicolle, DCOS, HQ BATUK said: “A legal review of the DCA has determined that spouses can continue to work for a UK company in Kenya without a work permit under certain conditions.
 There must be no offices within Kenya and there should be no interaction with anyone in Kenya.
 This opens the door for anyone working for a UK company remotely to continue this role.”

-AFF’s Regional Manager Overseas, Esther Thomas, added: “This is really a positive step for Armed Forces spouses, which better reflects modern ways of working across the globe.”
+AFF’s Manager Overseas, Esther Thomas, added: “This is really a positive step for Armed Forces spouses, which better reflects modern ways of working across the globe.”